chrisnmorrison/chrisnmorrison/README.md

 ## 🏢 My Top Professional Experience

 - Several years building apps with Django, PostgreSQL, MongoDB, .NET, Power Platform, and more.
 I also tinker with Next.js, React, and Astro in my free time.
-- Around two years as a Database Administrator managing enterprise databases for apps and analytics.
+- Around two years as a Database Administrator managing enterprise databases for critical applications and big data analytics.
-- Almost five years as a Behavioural Counsellor, blending mental health support with youth work, a perspective I bring to product design and teamwork.
+- Almost five years as a Behavioural Counsellor, blending mental health support with youth work, a unique perspective I bring to product design and teamwork.
 - Volunteered three years on a mental health crisis hotline, one of the most challenging and rewarding chapters of my life.

 ## 🔭 I’m currently working on